Kinto/kinto/cliquet_docs/rationale.rst

 ========

-It is built around the notion of resources: resources are defined by sub-classing, and *Cliquet* brings up the HTTP endpoints automatically.
+It is built around the notion of resources: resources are defined by sub-classing, and *Kinto-Core* brings up the HTTP endpoints automatically.

 Records and synchronization
 ---------------------------